The-Balance-FFXIV/balance-static/content/jobs/healers/sage/skills-overview.md

 ![Dyskrasia II](https://xivapi.com/i/003000/003683_hr1.png)

 Your spammable area-of-effect (AoE) cooldown.
-With 170 potency per target, compared to 330 on Dosis, It becomes a gain on just two targets.
+With 170 potency per target, compared to 360 on Dosis, It becomes a gain on three targets.
 It is also an instant cast, so it can be used while moving.
 Ideally, it would never be used on a single target, but it *can* function as a last resort movement skill.

 ## Phlegma